 Skip to main content

-Mission Ridge (aka Mission Peak or Mission)
+Mission Peak (aka Mission Ridge or Mission)

-Last updated on March 9th, 2024 at 9:10 pm
+Last updated on October 31st, 2024 at 9:38 pm

 Quick Overview:

-Mission Ridge is open to Advanced-rated (H4/P4) pilots, and Intermediate-rated (H3/P3) pilots with additional provisions, under a special use agreement with the East Bay Regional Park District (EBRPD).
+Mission Peak is open to Advanced-rated (H4/P4) pilots, and Intermediate-rated (H3/P3) pilots with additional provisions, under a special use agreement with the East Bay Regional Park District (EBRPD).
 Mission can be flown as a hike-and-fly site, or driven to launch through a restrictive “keyholder” program.
-The Mission Ridge flying site is located within Mission Peak Regional Preserve and is sometimes referred to by that name or simply referred to as Mission.
+The Mission Peak flying site is located within Mission Peak Regional Preserve and is sometimes referred to by that name or simply referred to as Mission.
 Mission Peak Regional Preserve is located in Fremont, CA. Parking is available at the Stanford Avenue Staging Area at the end of Stanford Avenue.

-Site Committee Chair: Steve Welch
+Site Committee Chairs: Steve Welch & Bob Posey

 [email protected]